What inspires you to create and keeps you going?

 How do you feel about the industry?

-To comment on this interview, head over to the ShoutFyre forum: http://sketchmagazine.net/community/billsnicholsprescription/bob-mcleod/#post-27
+To comment on this interview, you can head to the ShoutFyre Forum: http://sketchmagazine.net/community/billsnicholsprescription/billy-crooks/#post-7